deeplearning4j/dl4j-model-z/README.md

-# Model-Sanctuary
+# Model Zoo

-Safe space to observe and interact with existing neural net models.
+A safe space to observe and interact with existing neural net models!

 ---